lpp-crypto/sboxU/README.md

 in your SAGE's python environment.
 You can then import `sboxU` like any other python module.

+If you want to upgrade to the latest version of `sboxU`, the command above will not work since you already have it installed.
+Instead, use the following one:

+    sage --pip install git+https://github.com/lpp-crypto/sboxU --upgrade --force-reinstall

 ### Installation via `nix`

 To create a development shell that contains SAGE with `sboxU` installed, use the following command: